Find answers to the most frequently asked questions.

 Is my medical information kept private?

 Yes.
-You can be sure that any information you share with your nurse advocate is protected by federal law and cannot be revealed to the Trustees, your union, or your employer without your permission.
+You can be sure that any information you share with your MCC nurse is protected by federal law and cannot be revealed to the Trustees, your union, or your employer without your permission.

 Who is providing the program?

 The program is provided by Guardian Nurses Mobile Care Coordinator (MCC) program and fully paid for by the Sound Health & Wellness Trust.
 Guardian Nurses has been a pioneer in patient advocacy since 2003 and are committed to improving patients’ experiences with today’s healthcare system by providing high-touch, uniquely personal advocacy services.

 What will I receive for participating in a LiveWell Fit event?